-The study drugs used in this study could be very harmful to an unborn or newborn baby.
+The immunotherapy and chemotherapy drugs used in this study could be very harmful to an unborn or newborn baby.
 There may be some risks that doctors do not yet know about.
-It is very important that you check with your study doctor about what types of birth control or pregnancy prevention to use during the study and for 4 months after you have completed the study.
+It is very important that you check with your study doctor about what types of birth control or pregnancy prevention to use during the study and for 120 days after you have completed the study.